alindeman/upgradingtorails4/text/02_active_record_and_relation.markdown

 @@@

 Rails usually uses an `OUTER JOIN` to perform the eager loading.
-However, while it was never *guaranteed* to perform an `OUTER JOIN`, many developers have written code that takes advantage of this hidden implementation detail.
+However, while Rails never *guaranteed* that it would use an `OUTER JOIN`, many developers have written code that takes advantage of this implementation detail.

-For instance, a query that selects a post and its *visible* comments only.
+Consider a query that selects a post and its visible comments:

 @@@ ruby
 Post.includes(:comments).where("comments.visible = ?", true).find_each do |post|